Frequently Asked Questions

 Q: Can you make custom drum coverings?

-Also, we offer custom natural finishes such as stains, wax, oils, shellac, and urethane.
+In addition, we offer custom natural finishes such as stains, wax, oils, shellac, and urethane.

 Q: I can’t tell the difference between the Rogers finish of 35 years ago and your swatch of Red Onyx.
 How is this possible?

 A: It’s very possible.
-Even though the currently produced material has a different chemical makeup than that from the 60’s, our wrap material comes from the same manufacturer that supplied Rogers, Ludwig, Gretsch, Slingerland, etc.
+Even though the currently produced material has a different chemical makeup than that from the 60’s, our wrap material comes from the same manufacturer that supplied Rogers, Ludwig, Gretsch, Slingerland, etc. As a result, some of our current wraps may match wraps that are many years old.

 Q: Can you explain the difference between a sparkle finish and a glitter?